saras-daton/AmazonSellerCentral/README.md

-# Amazon Ads Data Modelling
+# Amazon Seller Partner Data Modelling
 This DBT package models the Amazon Selling Partner data coming from [Daton](https://sarasanalytics.com/daton/).
 [Daton](https://sarasanalytics.com/daton/) is the Unified Data Platform for Global Commerce with 100+ pre-built connectors and data sets designed for accelerating the eCommerce data and analytics journey by [Saras Analytics](https://sarasanalytics.com).

 Daton Connectors for Amazon Selling Partner Data - Amazon Selling Partner